ircv3/ircv3-specifications/core/message-tags-3.3.md

     <key>           ::= [ '+' ] [ <vendor> '/' ] <sequence of letters, digits, hyphens (`-`)>

+Client-to-client tags MUST be forwarded on `PRIVMSG` and `NOTICE` events, and MAY be forwarded on other events.

 ### Examples

 `@+znc.in/network PRIVMSG user :lol`